TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-10-29-whatsapp-most-popular-internet-app-in-zimbabwe.md

 But it is more complex than that is it not?
 We have our Zimbabwean economy, but we also have our regional economy now- the SADC.
 Beyond that, we also have the global economy.
 Globalization, technology has given us the gift of connectedness, and ubiquity.

->Everything is connected now.
+>Everything is connected.

 What globalization HAS not done is level the playing field.

 People are now more widely connected, but even access to this connectedness is grossly unequal across the world.